GoogleChrome/web.dev/src/site/content/en/blog/strict-csp/index.md

 1. Once you're confident that your CSP won't induce breakage for your end-users, deploy your CSP using the `Content-Security-Policy` response header. **Only once you've completed this step, will CSP begin to protect your application from XSS**.
-Setting your CSP via a HTTP header server-side is more secure than setting it as a meta tag; use a header if you can.
+Setting your CSP via a HTTP header server-side is more secure than setting it as a `<meta>` tag; use a header if you can.

 {% Aside 'gotchas' %}
-You should make sure that the CSP you're using is "strict" by checking it with the [CSP Evaluator](https://csp-evaluator.withgoogle.com) or Lighthouse.
+Make sure that the CSP you're using is "strict" by checking it with the [CSP Evaluator](https://csp-evaluator.withgoogle.com) or Lighthouse.
 This is very important, as even small changes to a policy can significantly reduce its security.
 {% endAside %}